 - Permanent bridges are constructed for an extended period of use.

 - Permanent bridges are maintained at a high level.

 1: Low-level bridge:

-These type of bridges are constructed for unimportant routes with low cost.
+- These types of bridges are constructed for unimportant routes at a low cost.

 2: High-level bridge:

-When flood high-level bridges are not submerged in water.
+- When floods occur at a high level, bridges are not submerged in water.

-These type of bridges are constructed for important routes.
+- These types of bridges are constructed for essential routes.

 - Components of bridges.